Russia keeps up attacks in Ukraine as two sides hold talks

-LVIV, Ukraine (AP) — Russia and Ukraine kept a fragile diplomatic path open with a new round of talks on Monday even as Moscow’s forces pounded away at Kyiv and other cities across the country in a punishing assault that the Red Cross said has created “nothing short of a nightmare” for the civilian population.
+LVIV, Ukraine (AP) — Russia and Ukraine kept a fragile diplomatic path open with a new round of talks Monday even as Moscow’s forces pounded away at Kyiv and other cities across the country in a punishing bombardment the Red Cross said has created “nothing short of a nightmare” for civilians.

-Meanwhile, a convoy of 160 civilian cars left the surrounded port city of Mariupol along a designated humanitarian route, the city council reported in a rare glimmer of hope a week and a half into the deadly siege that has left people desperate for food, water, heat and medicine.
+Meanwhile, a convoy of 160 civilian cars left the encircled port city of Mariupol along a designated humanitarian route, the city council reported, in a rare glimmer of hope a week and a half into the lethal siege that has pulverized homes and other buildings and left people desperate for food, water, heat and medicine.

-The latest negotiations, which were held via video conference, were the fourth round involving higher-level officials from the two countries and the first in a week.
-The talks ended without a breakthrough after several hours, with Ukrainian presidential aide Mykhailo Podolyak saying the negotiators took “a technical pause” and planned to meet again Tuesday.
+The latest negotiations, held via video conference, were the fourth round involving higher-level officials from the two countries and the first in a week.
+The talks ended without a breakthrough after several hours, with an aide to Ukrainian President Volodymyr Zelenskyy saying the negotiators took “a technical pause” and planned to meet again Tuesday.

 The two sides had expressed some optimism in the past few days.
-Podolyak said over the weekend that Russia was “listening carefully to our proposals.”
-He tweeted Monday that the negotiators would discuss “peace, ceasefire, immediate withdrawal of troops & security guarantees.”
+Mykhailo Podolyak, the aide to Zelenskyy, tweeted that the negotiators would discuss “peace, ceasefire, immediate withdrawal of troops & security guarantees.”

-Previous discussions, held in person in Belarus, did not produce lasting humanitarian routes or agreements to end the fighting.
+Previous discussions, held in person in Belarus, produced no lasting humanitarian routes or agreements to end the fighting.

+In Washington, White House press secretary Jen Psaki said at a briefing Monday that while the Biden administration supports Ukraine’s participation in the talks with Russia, Russian President Vladimir Putin would have to show signs of de-escalating in order to demonstrate good faith.

+“And what we’re really looking for is evidence of that, and we’re not seeing any evidence at this point that President Putin is doing anything to stop the onslaught or de-escalate,” she said.

+Overall, nearly all of the Russian military offensives remained stalled after making little progress over the weekend, according to a senior U.S. defense official who spoke on condition of anonymity to discuss the Pentagon’s assessment.
+Russian troops were still about 15 kilometers (9 miles) from the center of Kyiv, the official said.

+The official said that Russian forces have launched more than 900 missiles but that Ukraine’s airspace is still contested, with Russia not achieving total air superiority.

-Meanwhile, air raid alerts sounded in cities and towns around the country overnight, from near the Russian border in the east to the Carpathian Mountains in the west, and fighting continued on the outskirts of Kyiv.
-Ukrainian officials said the Russians shelled several suburbs of the capital.
+Overnight, air raid alerts sounded in cities and towns around the country, from near the Russian border in the east to the Carpathian Mountains in the west, and fighting continued on the outskirts of Kyiv.
+Ukrainian officials said Russian forces shelled several suburbs of the capital.

-Ukrainian authorities said two people were killed when Russian forces struck an airplane factory in Kyiv, sparking a large fire.
-The Antonov factory is Ukraine’s largest aircraft manufacturing plant and is best known for producing many of the world’s biggest cargo planes.
+Ukrainian authorities said two people were killed when the Russians struck an airplane factory in Kyiv, sparking a large fire.
+The Antonov factory is Ukraine’s largest aircraft plant and produces many of the world’s biggest cargo planes.

 A town councilor for Brovary, east of Kyiv, was killed in fighting there, officials said.
 Shells also fell on the Kyiv suburbs of Irpin, Bucha and Hostomel, which have seen some of the worst fighting in Russia’s stalled attempt to take the capital, local authorities said.

 Airstrikes were reported across the country, including the southern city of Mykolaiv, and the northern city of Chernihiv, where heat was knocked out to most of the town.
-Explosions also rang out overnight around the Russian-occupied Black Sea port of Kherson.
+Explosions also reverberated overnight around the Russian-occupied Black Sea port of Kherson.

+Nine people were killed in a rocket attack on a TV tower in the western village of Antopol, according to the region’s governor.

 In the eastern city of Kharkiv, firefighters doused the smoldering remains of a four-story residential building.
 It was unclear whether there were casualties.